Akindewa/ChatGPT_Clone/README.md

-# LinkedIn Demo App
+# ChatGptClone App

-This project is aimed at replicating linkedin desktop and mobile user interface.
+This project is aimed at replicating ChatGpt desktop and mobile user interface and API.
 Since it is just a demo account, major responsiveness wasnt considered.
-The app will contain the following: The login page, the dashboard and some other pages.
+The app will contain the following: The login page, the dashboard and the API interface.

 ## Project Link